prasannasaiA/Feed-Reader-Review/README.md

 ## Tests in this projects

-The tests which are performed in this project are:

     1. A test to make sure that the `allFeeds` variable has been defined.

     2. A test to make sure that the `allFeeds` variable is not empty.